carlmw/articles/testing_javascript_part2.md

 ![Passing test with a stub](passing_stub.png)

-There we go.
+Done.

-The Sinon stub API gives us everything we need to simulate the behaviour of an external dependency.
+The Sinon stub API gives us a comprehensive framework to simulate the behaviour of an external dependency.
 Sinon stubs are immensely flexible.
-We can instruct them to perform many complex actions; such as automatically triggering callbacks with predefined arguments while specifying the context in which they are called.
+We can instruct them to perform many complex actions; such as automatically triggering callbacks with predefined arguments.
 The full stub API can be found here [http://sinonjs.org/docs/#stubs-api](http://sinonjs.org/docs/#stubs-api)

 ## Spies
 Spies are great for testing the conditions around which a callback is called.
 They can be used to ensure that events are triggered as expected.